mnaamani/node-otr-v2/doc/API.md

 ## OTRChannel
 OTRChannel creates a simple interface for exchanging messages with a buddy.
-As arguments it takes a UserState,ConnContext,and a dictionary of parameters for the channel:
+As arguments it takes a User,ConnContext,and a dictionary of parameters for the channel:

     var otrchannel = new libotr.OTRChannel(alice, BOB, {
         policy:libotr.POLICY("ALWAYS"), //optional policy - default = POLICY("DEFAULT")